jesvian/Movie-Rental-System/README.md

 A movie rental system created as a school project for CSC 445 Software Engineering.
 This project is powered by python and the Flask framework.

+The backend of Cinematic is written in Python.
+The Python Flask package is utilized to initialize the app and run an instance on a local web server.
+Python’s SQLalchemy package is utilized to initialize an instance of a database in order to store the information of users,  payment information, and create a cart.
+Movies are stored as JSON objects and displayed on the movies page.
+The front end of Cinematic is written in Javascript and HTML.
+The front end creates the graphical interface a user can interact with as well as communicating to the backend.

 Contributors:
 **John Funk**